ahsan598/jenkins-devops-pipeline/nexus.md

 # 🚀 Nexus Repository Manager Setup with Docker

+### 🎯 Overview
-Nexus Repository Manager 3 is an artifact repository for storing and managing Maven builds, Docker images, npm packages, and other dependencies.
+Nexus Repository Manager 3 is an artifact repository for **storing and managing Maven builds, Docker images, npm packages, and other dependencies**.

 It acts as a central hub for your CI/CD pipelines, caching and distributing artifacts securely.

-## ⚙️ Prerequisites
+### ⚙️ Prerequisites
 Before starting, ensure you have:
 - **AWS EC2 Instance:** Ubuntu 22.04 LTS or higher
 - **Ports Open:**